-- Check if the air filter is dirty or replace it.
-Air flow is a must for a heat pump to work correctly.
+- Check if the air filter is dirty and replace it.
+Airflow is a must for a heat pump to work correctly.

-- Does any air blow from the vent at all?
-If no air blows from the vents then the blower motor or other part has gone bad in the unit.
-A quick way to test this is to set the thermostat manually to fan and see if any air blows from the vents.
+- Does any air blow from the vents at all?
+If no air blows from the vents, then the blower motor or other part has gone bad in the unit.
+A quick way to test this is to manually set the thermostat to the fan and see if any air blows from the vents.

-- When a heat pump is running the large fan on the outdoor unit (called the condensing fan motor) should kick on at some point and blow air out through the fins.
+- When a heat pump runs, the large fan on the outdoor unit (called the condensing fan motor) should kick on at some point and blow air out through the outside unit fins.

-- Check the fins for any debris that may be blocking air from passing though such as dirt or leaves.
+- Check the outside unit fins for any debris that may be blocking air from passing through, such as dirt or leaves.

-Heat pumps are becoming much more efficient every year but each unit as a set low temperature which they can still pull cold air from a home and not freeze up.
+While Heat pumps are becoming much more efficient every year, they each have a set low temperature which they can work and not freeze up.

-To keep this from happening a heat pump must go into defrost mode when it becomes too cold.
-Defrost mode switches the heat pump into air conditioning mode (yes air conditioning) for a short time until it unfreezes itself and can go back into heat mode.
+Defrost mode switches the heat pump into air conditioning mode (yes, air conditioning) for a short time until it unfreezes itself and can go back into heat mode.